zxcvbtxxx-max/MASCOT/ReadMe.txt

 The title of our paper is:
 MASCOT: Analyzing Malware Evolution Through A Well-curated Source Code Dataset.

 Due to GitHub's file size limitations and the paper's unpublished status, all data and statistical files are incomplete.
-The disarmed full dataset will be published on
-IEEE DataPort.
-The code for visualization and statistical files for MASCOT will be released on GitHub once the paper published.
+The disarmed full dataset will be published on IEEE DataPort.
+The code for visualization and statistical files for MASCOT will be released on GitHub once the paper get published.

 As this paper focuses on malware analysis, the compressed file Specimens.zip in this repository contains malicious Windows code!
 By extracting it with the password, you assume all potential consequences.
 We recommend using a non-Windows system for extraction and viewing, though we cannot guarantee your safety.